-Guests are not showing up to visit the club.
-Guests are not joining the club.
-Guests may not feel welcome.
-Sometimes when interacting with a closeknit group, new people can feel left out.
 The VPM should use a guest book and ask guests to join at the end of the meeting.
 Make sure guests have name tags.
-Include information on the club website about attire to make guests S. like their personal goals will be supported.
-Guests may not be asked to join after Welcome guests when they walk in and introduce them to other members in the club with personal information, rather than titles.
-GUEST the first meeting.
-Guests may have witnessed a Make meetings friendly, enjoyable, and fun!
-Try themed meetings and variety in Table Topics. ı Display charts to show member progress toward goals.
+Include information on the club website about attire to make guests feel comfortable.
+Welcome guests when they walk in and introduce them to other members in the club with personal information, rather than titles.
+Make meetings friendly, enjoyable, and fun!
+Try themed meetings and variety in Table Topics.
+Display charts to show member progress toward goals.
 Use room set up such as Toastmasters banner and magazines to draw guests in.
 Use the club website, newsletter, and social media to promote meetings.
-Give the Communication Achievement award to a local non- Toastmaster who has a high profile in your community.
-Conduct a Speechcraft® program.
-O Challenges Possible Causes Recommendations SN Speakers are hyper- sensitive to constructive Honest, supportive evaluations rely on trust within the group.
-The VPE should allow only members who have given five speeches or more to serve as evaluators.
-IOITAUJAVE feedback.
-Evaluations are superficial and ineffective.
-Evaluations do not provide constructive feedback.
-Evaluators may not know how to deliver effective evaluations.
+Give the Communication Achievement award to a local non-Toastmaster who has a high profile in your community.
+Recommendations The VPE should allow only members who have given five speeches or more to serve as evaluators.
 Focus evaluations on speech objectives from the manual.
 Ask experienced Toastmasters (from your club or from a nearby club) to model effective evaluations.
 Schedule club social events to create a friendly, supportive culture.
+Guests may not feel welcome.
+Sometimes when interacting with a closeknit group, new people can feel left out.
+Guests join clubs in which they feel like their personal goals will be supported.
+Guests may not be asked to join after the first meeting.
+Guests may have witnessed a judgmental or negative interaction.
+Possible Causes Honest, supportive evaluations rely on trust within the group.
+Evaluations do not provide constructive feedback.
+Evaluators may not know how to deliver effective evaluations.
+Guests are not showing up to visit the club.
+Guests are not joining the club.
+Challenges Speakers are hypersensitive to constructive feedback.
+Evaluations are superficial and ineffective.
+GUESTS EVALUATIONS